-a.
-Unless directly incompatible or inconsistent with the preceding sections in relation to the purpose, function or activities the non-applicability concerns, the personal information controller or personal information processor shall uphold the rights of

-- data subjects, and adhere to general data privacy principles and requirements of lawful processing. - b.
-The burden of proving that the Data Privacy Act is not applicable to a particular information falls on those involved in the processing of personal data or the party claiming the non-applicability. - c.
+- a.
+Unless directly incompatible or inconsistent with the preceding sections in relation to the purpose, function, or activities the non-applicability concerns, the personal information controller or personal information processor shall uphold the rights of data subjects, and adhere to general data privacy principles and the requirements of lawful processing. - b.
+The burden of proving that the Act and these Rules are not applicable to a particular information falls on those involved in the processing of personal data or the party claiming the non-applicability. - c.
 In all cases, the determination of any exemption shall be liberally interpreted in favor of the rights and interests of the data subject.